-In this appendix, we consider the error propagation in details for toric code with SWAP-LRU.
-First, the schematic diagram of toric code Fig.\ref{figS2} is shown below.
-After each round of syndrome measurement, ancilla qubit for syndrome measurement becomes data qubit for the next round.
-Namely, data qubits in odd lines exchange with ancilla qubits for Z syndrome measure right below them and data qubits in even lines exchange with ancilla qubits for X syndrome measure right below them.
+In this appendix, we consider the error propagation in detail for the toric code with SWAP-LRC.
+Firstly, a schematic diagram of the toric code (Fig.\ref{figS2}) is shown below.
+After each round of the syndrome measurement, the ancilla qubit for the syndrome measurement becomes the data qubit for the next round.
+Data qubits in odd lines exchange with ancilla qubits for Z syndrome measure right below them, and data qubits in even lines exchange with ancilla qubits for X syndrome measure right below them.

-We have plotted all possible error sites and related CNOT gates and qubits if the measured data qubit is leaked.
-Data qubits in even lines are shown in Fig \ref{figS3} and data qubits in odd lines are shown in Fig \ref{figS4}.
+We have plotted all possible error sites, related CNOT gates, and qubits if the measured data qubit is leaked.
+Data qubits in even lines are shown in Fig. \ref{figS3} and data qubits in odd lines are shown in Fig. \ref{figS4}.
 In our consideration, we only consider logical X error because logical Z error is derived in the same way.
-When considering logical X error, we need to concern X errors (or leakage) in data qubits and Z syndrome measurement error (or leakage).
-We assume the syndrome measurement is repeated for d rounds and in the final round of measurement, data qubits are measured ideally (together with the information whether the qubit is leaked.)
+Therefore, we need to consider X errors (or leakage) in data qubits and Z syndrome measurement error (or leakage).
+We assume the syndrome measurement is repeated for $d$ rounds.
+In the final round of measurement, data qubits are measured ideally, together with the information on whether the qubit is leaked.

 \\